Quintus Pedius (consul)

 Quintus Pedius (c.
 92 BC – late 43 BC) was a Roman politician and general who lived during the late Republic.
 He served as a military officer under Julius Caesar for most of his career.
 Serving with Caesar during the civil war, he was elected praetor in 48 BC and was given a triumph for victories over the Pompeians during the civil war's second Spanish campaign.

 After Caesar's death, he joined with Caesar's heir Octavian and, with him, assumed suffect consulships in 43 BC in place of the ordinary consuls who had fallen in battle.
 He promulgated the lex Pedia, which established courts in which Caesar's killers and allies thereof were convicted in absentia.
 He died shortly after the start of the Second Triumvirate's proscriptions.

 Early life

-He was the son his homonymous father and his wife, Julia.
+He was the son of his homonymous father and his wife, Julia.
 This Julia was one of the dictator Julius Caesar's sisters, making this Pedius one of Caesar's nephews.

 Pedius served under Julius Caesar during the Gallic Wars starting in 57 BC.
 Broughton's Magistrates of the Roman Republic places his term in Gaul under Caesar from 58–56 BC.
 In 55 BC, he lost an election for the office of aedile.